PDX-LearningThroughMobbing/2020-07-01-Mob/2020-07-01 Mob/README.md

     Things we want to do (Capture the concepts people would like to work on or learn about tonight):
         Debugging widgets
         Rebuild widget in SwiftUI
+        Widget based on network data

 Project description (What we will do):

     Come up with a simple (can be done in an hour and a half) project that hits as many of those concepts as possible

+    Widget with updating data

 What done looks like: